kuznetckiy/geoscan_401_eng/charger.rst

 * Don't overcharge the battery (over 42V).
 * Don't allow the battery discharge below 30V.
 * Don't store battery fully discharged.
 For long-term battery storage (a month or more) it must be transferred to the **Storage** mode by the battery charger.
-* Don't charge battery by currents more than charge limit (not more than 100% capacity level, it is recommended to charge 50% to extend a lifetime).
+* Don't charge battery by currents more than charge limit (no more than 100% of the capacity.
+We recommended to charge 50% of the capacity to extend the battery's life cycle).
 Current more than the limit will heat the battery over than 60 °C.

 .. attention:: Failure to follow the above instructions may result in fire or battery failure.